Menu

 RE

-The religion we are learning about in RE is Hinduism, and the practices of Hindu worship.
-We will think about devotion and explore what and who we are devoted to.
-We will discuss the different ways we show our devotion and the things that are special to ourselves.
-We will talk about the different ways we can show gratitude and respect to the people who really matter to us.
+The religion we learnt about in RE was Hinduism, and the practices of Hindu worship.
+We thought about devotion and explored what and who we are devoted to.
+We discussed the different ways we show our devotion and the things that are special to us.
+We talked about the different ways we can show gratitude and respect to the people who really matter to us.

-After studying Hindu deities, we will discuss why they are portrayed the way they are.
-We will look at the ritual of Hindu worship and learn about the different items on the puja tray and compare prayer at home with prayer at a mandir.
+After studying Hindu deities, we discussed why they are portrayed the way they are.
+We looked at the ritual of Hindu worship and learnt about the different items on the puja tray, and compared prayer at home with prayer at a mandir.

 Follow the link to learn more about Hinduism: